leehelenah/Analyze-H1B-PW-data/README.md

 The database needed to be accessed by 100+ people. <br>
  --> Not a problem at all.
 The data is on S3.
 We can share access with all of them. <br>

+## Why Spark
+Spark is suitable for large dataset and supports parallel operations.
+Also, it supports sql queries.
+As I am going to further analyze the data, this is quite helpful.

 ## Appendix:
 This project was inspired by